-Not much is known about William H. Thwaites, a talented American painter, illustrator, and engraver, one of the founding members of American Society of Painters in Watercolor in 1866.
-We know that he, among other projects, worked on several books for Hewet's illuminated household stories for little folks, including Puss in Boots, Five Little Pigs and today presented The Beauty and the Beast.
+Noted William H. Thwaites, a talented American painter, illustrator, and engraver, one of the founding members of the American Society of Painters in Watercolor in 1866.
+We know that he, among other projects, worked on several books for Hewet's illuminated household stories for little folks, including Puss in Boots, Five Little Pigs, and the beauty of the Beast.
 We also know he exhibited at the National Academy of Design in the 1850s and at the Brooklyn Art Association in 1860s.

-It's hard to find more useful info about Mr. Thwaits, nothing is known about his education, his relatives, even his birthplace or dates of his birth and death are not known.
+It's hard to find more useful info about Mr. Thwaits, his name is not known or his birthplace is not known.
 Considering he was active between the 1840s and 1870s we can still safely presume he died more than 70 years ago and his work is in Public Domain now.

 This book is part of the series presenting the most popular stories for children in a picture books format.
 It was published in 1855 by Henry W. Hewet and printed by Brown, Loomis & Co. apart from black and white illustrations there's also one full-color illustration, the so-called frontispiece printed in oil colors and presumably inserted in the book before the binding.